kleber-maia/iobjects/README.md

 - PostgreSQL 8.0 or higher or any RDMS of your choice.

 #### Compatibility
-All you need to take full advantage of the application is a modern web browser.
-My team and I have tested with Safari 7 or higher, Chrome 432 or higher =), Internet Explorer 9 or higher.
+All you need to take full advantage of the application is a modern web browser, like: Safari 7 or higher, Chrome 432 or higher =), Internet Explorer 9 or higher.

 ## Business objects
 A long time ago, I read this book entitled "Theory of Responsibility" (in portuguese, Teoria da Responsabilidade, or something like that) which gave me a profound sense of object oriented design.
 It also made me rethink everything I had ever done, until I started to notice the "coincidences" between the problems and the solutions I had designed.
 At the end of that philosophical trip, I came up with these three design patterns which has been meeting 100% of my needs when designing information systems.